andrew/ultimate-awesome/README.md

 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
 - [awesome-sustainability](https://github.com/brandonhimpfen/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-swift](https://github.com/brandonhimpfen/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
+- [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-ux](https://github.com/brandonhimpfen/awesome-ux) - A curated list of awesome resources, tools, and guides for improving User Experience (UX) design.
 - [awesome-web3-development](https://github.com/brandonhimpfen/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .